anna-alemany/scScarTrace/README.md

  * _output3_rname_clust.txt_: text file with the list of cluster assigned to each cell.
  * _output3_rname_centroid.txt_: text file with table of mean scar expression over all cells assigned to each cluster.
  * _output3_rname.gpl_: script to generate scar barplode in ![gnuplot](http://www.gnuplot.info/).
  * _output3_rname_barplot.pdf_: barplot displaying scar percentage per cell, with cells sorted by clone identity.
-This plot is only generated when _pdfplot_label_ is set to _y_
+This plot is only generated when _pdfplot_label_ is set to _y_.
+For the sake of speed, it is better to produce this plot with the gnuplot using the script generated.

 3. Clean noisy scars
 4. Final clustering via hamming distances